kkrasilschikova/shadow/src/docs/configuration/minimizing/README.md

 }
 ```

-> Dependencies scoped as `api` will automatically excluded from minimization and used as "entry points" on minimization.
+> Dependencies scoped as `api` will automatically be excluded from minimization and used as "entry points" on minimization.

 Similar to dependencies, projects can also be excluded.